meteorhacks/mup-frontend-server/README.md

 # Frontend Server for Meteor Up

-This is the front end server used by Meteor Up infront of meteor apps.
-This is a the latest version of nginx bundled as a docker image.
+This is the front end server used by Meteor Up in front of meteor apps.
+This is the latest version of nginx bundled as a docker image.
 It is configured to run with every app deployed with Meteor Up.
 But, this is not a Load Balancer.

 ## For SSL Support